fastify/fastify-swagger/README.md

       produces: [ String ],
       tags: [ Object ],
       securityDefinitions: Object
+    },
+    // openapi 3.0.3 options
+    // openapi: {
+    //   info: {
+    //     title: String,
+    //     description: String,
+    //     version: String,
+    //   },
+    //   externalDocs: Object,
+    //   servers: [ Object ],
+    //   components: Object,
+    //   security: [ Object ],
+    //   tags: [ Object ]
+    // }
   }
-  }
   ```

   *All the above parameters are optional.*
-  You can use all the properties of the [swagger specification](https://swagger.io/specification/), if you find anything missing, please open an issue or a pr!
+  You can use all the properties of the [swagger specification](https://swagger.io/specification/v2/) and [openapi specification](https://swagger.io/specification/), if you find anything missing, please open an issue or a pr!

+  fastify-swagger will generate Swagger v2 by default.
+If you pass the `opeanapi` option it will generate OpenAPI instead.

-  Example of the `fastify-swagger` usage in the `dynamic` mode is available [here](examples/dynamic.js).
+  Example of the `fastify-swagger` usage in the `dynamic` mode, `swagger` option is available [here](examples/dynamic-swagger.js) and `openapi` option is avaiable [here](examples/dynamic-openapi.js).
 <a name="mode.static"></a>

 ##### options